wessenstam/stageworkshop/documentation/autodc/README.md

 ## Tips ##

-I believe you can [easily get away with 2GB RAM for AutoDC](https://github.com/mlavi/stageworkshop/blob/master/scripts/lib.pe.sh#L88), so I use that.
+Investigating memory use with `vmstat --wide --unit M --active`, I believe you can [easily get away with 2GB RAM for AutoDC](https://github.com/mlavi/stageworkshop/blob/master/scripts/lib.pe.sh#L88).

 You may wish to use ````poc_samba_user.sh```` to populate AutoDC past the initial set of users, above: